laulonskov98/pixel_centroiding_DBSCAN/README.md

 ## Overview

-This is a C++ script designed to perform centroiding using the DBSCAN algorithm for clustering given input from a Astrella HE.
+This is a C++ script designed to perform centroiding using the DBSCAN algorithm for clustering given input from a timepix detector.
 It offers way faster performance compared to Scikit-learn's DBSCAN  method.
 The script can be called from Python using a function called `run_centroiding`.

 Compilation of the C++ script is done automatically.